Re-Opening the WDM

 |Hours of Operation:

-Wednesday to Sunday from 11:00 am – 5:00 pm.
-On weekdays, the first hour of the day (11:00 am – 12:00 pm Wednesday to Friday) will be reserved for senior citizens and anyone more vulnerable to the coronavirus.
+Museum galleries and gift shops are open Wednesday to Sunday from 11:00 am – 5:00 pm.
+On weekdays, the first hour of the day (11:00 am – 12:00 pm Wednesday to Friday) is reserved for senior citizens and anyone more vulnerable to the coronavirus.
+Boomtown Cafe at the WDM Saskatoon is open Wednesday to Sunday 9:00 am – 3:00 pm.

 |Please maintain 6 feet (2 meters) distance between you and other visitors at all times.|